openxc/vi-firmware/docs/config/code-examples.rst

 ==========================

 We want to ignore a signal (and not translate it and send over USB/Bluetooth) if the value matches certain critera.
-We'll use a custom handler as in :ref:`custom-transformed` but instead of modifying the value of the signal, we'll use the ``send`` flag to tell the VI if it should process the value or not.
+We'll use a custom decoder as in :ref:`custom-transformed` but instead of modifying the value of the signal, we'll use the ``send`` flag to tell the VI if it should process the value or not.